Juan Lozano

-Juan José Lozano Bohórquez (born 30 August 1955) is a Spanish former footballer who played as an attacking midfielder.
+Juan José Lozano Bohórquez (born 30 August 1955) is a Spanish former professional footballer who played as an attacking midfielder.

 Club career

 Born in Coria del Río, Province of Seville, Lozano's parents migrated to Belgium when he was still very young.
 He lived near K. Beerschot VAC's stadium, and joined its youth system at age 11, making his senior debut in 1974 at the age of 19 and soon standing out for his outstanding dribbling skills.

-Lozano moved to the United States in 1980 to play for the Washington Diplomats, but soon returned to Belgium, being acquired by R.S.C.
-Anderlecht where he continued to regularly put on stellar performances.
-In 1982–83, he was instrumental in the Brussels side's UEFA Cup conquest – a 2–1 aggregate win against S.L.
+Lozano moved to the United States in 1980 to play for the Washington Diplomats, but soon returned to Belgium, being signed by RSC Anderlecht where he continued to regularly put on stellar performances.
+In 1982–83, he was instrumental in the Brussels side's victory in the UEFA Cup – a 2–1 aggregate win against S.L.
 Benfica – scoring in the second leg in Lisbon with his head.

-In the summer of 1983, Real Madrid bought the 28-year-old Lozano whom, in spite of limited playing time, did net six goals in La Liga, also winning another UEFA Cup.
+In the summer of 1983, Real Madrid bought the 28-year-old Lozano whom, in spite of limited playing time due to physical problems and several run-ins with manager Amancio, did score six goals in La Liga, also winning another UEFA Cup.
 He subsequently returned to Anderlecht, continuing his success there as he came close to being awarded the Golden Shoe a couple of times.

 On 11 April 1987, Lozano's career all but came to an end after a tackle by K.S.V.
 Waregem's Ivan Desloover, which resulted in a broken leg.
 He still won the Footballer of the Year award for the season as his team went on to win three leagues in a row, but would never return to his previous form.

-Lozano ended his professional career with S.C.
-Eendracht Aalst at almost 35, appearing in 18 matches for the second division club in the 1989–90 campaign.
+Lozano retired professionally in 1990 aged 34, his last club being S.C.
+Eendracht Aalst in the Belgian Second Division.
 He still played some amateur football with Berchem Sport.

+International career

+The Royal Belgian Football Association tried to naturalise Lozano in order to select him for the 1982 FIFA World Cup.
+However, this request was rejected by the Senate (with Herman Vanderpoorten playing a major role) on the grounds that the player would only become eligible to represent the national team one year later.